telehash/TMesh/TMesh.md

 ### Lost Mode

-Each PHY documents a single lost-mode epoch header, no encryption and only encodes a handshake with the recipient being the last 8 bytes of the epoch id.
+Each PHY documents a sequence of lost-mode epoch headers, only encodes a handshake with the recipient hashname being the random bytes of the epoch id.
+Each fixed header in the lost sequence is an individual transmission window, with the current offset being the sequence id, which repeat once the sequence is complete.

+The sequence should include a variety of different epoch types, focusing on long range, boosted, and more interference resistant modes, as well as some lower power ones for when the energy budget is low.
+When possible it should be specifically optimized such that the lost recipient may switch between multiple epochs within one window to maximize the lost recovery time.

 ## Mesh